 When it comes to the custody of children, a parent’s right to care for their child is a fundamental human right.
 Both the mother and the father have the right to care for their child in any way they choose, granted that the children are safe in their care.
 However, historically, fathers may feel that they have not been given the rights to care for their children in comparison to mothers.
 In fact, in some cases in Louisiana, a child does not have a legal father until paternity is determined.
 So, in a legal system that seemingly works against fathers’ rights, how can they advocate for the best interests of their child and their own rights as their father?
-The answer lies in the law.
-This article will discuss some of the laws that may be used to protect fathers’ rights, and how fathers can be their best advocate in gaining some form of custody of their children.
+The answer lies in child custody laws.
+This article will discuss some of the child custody laws that may be used to protect fathers’ rights, and how fathers can be their best advocate in gaining some form of custody of their children.

 Child custody laws vary from state to state.
 There are many different types of child custody, each with its own set of rules and regulations.
 Specifically, in Louisiana, the state determines custody by acting in the best interest of the child/children and their needs.
 Enacted in 1978, the law reads that “in a proceeding for divorce or thereafter, the court shall award custody of the child in accordance with the best interest of the child.”
 This provides an open door for fathers that can prove that their child would benefit from more time spent with their father.
 Also, the state law favors joint custody, which means that the father’s rights to custody and visitation of the child or children could be the same as the mother’s.
 Due to the specific wording of this legislation, the father may feel as though they are backed against a wall, but in fact, the law has their back.
-If the father has a firm and strong case for custody, then they can rest assured that the law supports them in proving those facts to the court.
+If the father has a firm and strong case for custody, then they can rest assured that child custody laws support them in proving those facts to the court.

 Though the law reads as though it evens the playing field in custody disputes between mothers and fathers, it is always important that the father comes prepared with a strategy to even the playing field in the custody agreement.
 It is a common perception that, historically, the court system has not favored on the side of fathers’ rights.
 However, this is changing as courts have begun to recognize the importance of time spent with a mother and a father and its impact on children’s development.
 It has been shown that children that have an involved father (along with the same or similar involvement from their mother) tend to do better academically, mentally, and emotionally.